-The overnight temperature in Rock Falls, Illinois, barely reached into double digits Tuesday into Wednesday morning.
-It was in these bleak, frigid hours that an unknown person decided it would be a great time to get rid of an unwanted kitten.
-They inhumanely locked the small grey tabby cat in a pink topped carrier and simply set her in front of a local animal shelter.
-If this wasn’t bad enough, the winter landscape was covered in snow.
+The overnight temperature in Rock Falls, Illinois, barely reached into double digits during some winter storms.
+But it was in these bleak, frigid hours that an unknown person decided to abandon an unwanted kitten.
+So they inhumanely locked the small grey tabby cat in a pink topped carrier and simply set her in front of a local animal shelter.
+And if this wasn’t bad enough, the winter landscape was covered in snow.

-Cold and terrified, the unfortunate events of the evening weren’t over for the feline.
+Cold and terrified, the unfortunate events of the snow filled evening weren’t over for the feline.

-Sometime throughout the night, snow plow trucks had come through the area.
-It is believed that the cage was clipped and tossed further into the growing snow banks.
-The carrier was found across the street from the Happy Tails Humane Society, just a small corner visible in the snow.
+Because sometime throughout the night, snow plow trucks had come through the area.
+It is believed that the unseen cage was clipped and tossed further into the growing snow banks.
+The carrier was found across the street from the Happy Tails Humane Society.
+And just a small corner was visible in the snow.

-When Donald Czyzyk, the Director of Shelter Medicine for Happy Tails, approached the building on Wednesday morning, the pink speck in the snow caught his attention.
-Realizing it was the corner of a carrier, he couldn’t believe there would be an animal inside.
-Donald dug through the snow mound, retrieved the carrier and peered inside the snow filled compartment.
+Donald Czyzyk, the Director of Shelter Medicine for Happy Tails, arrived at the building the next morning.
+During his approach, the pink speck in the snow caught his attention.
+Realizing it was the corner of a carrier, he couldn’t imagine there would be an animal inside.
+Donald dug through the snow mound.
+He retrieved the carrier and peered inside the snow filled compartment.

-He was shocked and heartbroken to see a grey ear and two sad eyes peering back at him!
+And a grey ear and two sad eyes peered back at him through snow caked bars.

 She immediately began snuggling and requesting love from her hero, absolutely thrilled to be rescued.